jennbowers/1.3-Assessment-css-styling/README.md

 # README

-This document contains some basic instructions for how to interact with this project.

-## Solution Files

-This is a project and does not contain solution files.
+This assessment tests your basic knowledge of CSS and styling.

+Your task is to review index.png and index.html and to write the CSS to match the mockup.

+At the end of this project, your HTML file, when rendered in the browser, should closely match the mockup.

 ## Resources

-The resources folder contains files designed to help you complete the activity.
-This will include screen shots of the completed HTML and files containing the text.
+The resources folder contains the screenshot of the final HTML page.

+The source_files folder contains the starter HTML file, the img folder (containing all of the images for the page), and a blank CSS file.
+The CSS file is already linked up to the HTML file, so you can go ahead and code away with your styles.

 ### Screen Shots